Random-forest-like methods

 🏗

-3 Gradient boosting
+4 Gradient boosting

 The idea of gradient boosting originated in the observation by Leo Breiman that boosting can be interpreted as an optimization algorithm on a suitable cost function Breiman (1997).
 Explicit regression gradient boosting algorithms were subsequently developed by Jerome H. Friedman, (J. H. Friedman 2001, 2002) simultaneously with the more general functional gradient boosting perspective of Llew Mason, Jonathan Baxter, Peter Bartlett and Marcus Frean (Mason et al. 1999).
 The later two papers introduced the view of boosting algorithms as iterative functional gradient descent algorithms.
 That is, algorithms that optimize a cost function over function space by iteratively choosing a function (weak hypothesis) that points in the negative gradient direction.
 This functional gradient view of boosting has led to the development of boosting algorithms in many areas of machine learning and statistics beyond regression and classification.

-4 Bayes
+5 Bayes

 The Bayesian Additive Regression Trees Chipman, George, and McCulloch (2010), are wildly popular and successful in machine learning competitions.
 Kenneth Tay introduces them well.

-5 Implementations.
+6 Implementations.

-5.1 LightGBM
+6.1 LightGBM

-LightGBM is a gradient boosting framework that uses tree based learning algorithms.
+LightGBM is a gradient boosting framework that uses tree-based learning algorithms.
 It is designed to be distributed and efficient with the following advantages:

-xgboost
+6.2 xgboost

-XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+XGBoost is an optimized distributed gradient boosting library designed to be highly efficient, flexible, and portable.
 It implements machine learning algorithms under the Gradient Boosting framework.
 XGBoost provides a parallel tree boosting (also known as GBDT, GBM) that solve many data science problems in a fast and accurate way.
-The same code runs on major distributed environment (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.
+The same code runs on major distributed environments (Hadoop, SGE, MPI) and can solve problems beyond billions of examples.

-See also * chengsoonong/xgboost-tuner: A library for automatically tuning XGBoost parameters.
+See also chengsoonong/xgboost-tuner: A library for automatically tuning XGBoost parameters.

-5.3 catboost
+6.3 catboost

 catboost.

-5.4 surfin
+6.4 surfin

 Surfin by shftan